 And it really is intuitive and easy to use.
 It’s in the bottom here, where it says mute next to it.
 If you click on that, you will see that there is a microphone monitor here, as well as audio input, which allows you to select which microphone you want to use as well as audio output, which is your speakers or your headphones.

-So you get to choose that from this section as well.
+You get to choose that from this section as well.
 Next to it, where it says stop video, you’ll see that there’s video input, which is the camera feed, so you get to choose which camera source you want to use, as well as the resolution, depending on which plan you’re on.

-So you get lots of choice in terms of what you actually want to share, and then you simply choose that and click share in order to add it to the live stream.
+You get lots of choice in terms of what you actually want to share, and then you simply choose that and click share in order to add it to the live stream.
 And you’ll see that once you’ve chosen that it will appear on the left-hand side here.

 And what I really like about Melon is the ease of being able to add things to the live stream and also play with the different layouts.
-So I’ve added the screen to the actual live stream.
+I’ve added the screen to the actual live stream.